 Because this hike is within the more accessible Waimea Valley area, there are changing areas, showering areas, lifeguards, and parking.
 This means that this is one of the busiest waterfalls on Oahu as well.

 The Ehukai Pillbox hike is my favorite hike on the North Shore, Oahu.
-It should take only about 45 minutes to reach the first pillbox.
+It also happens to be one of the easiest hikes on Oahu, as it should take only about 45 minutes to reach the first pillbox.
 From there, you can catch a stunning view of Sunset Beach on the North Shore.

 Where to Shop on the North Shore, Oahu